CloudyKit/jet/README.md

 #### Faster than some pre-compiled template engines

-The benchmark consists of a range over a slice of data printing the values, the benchmark is based on "https://github.com/SlinSo/goTemplateBenchmark", Jet performs better than all template engines without pre-compilation, and performs better than gorazor, Ftmpl, Egon which are pre-compiled to go.
+The benchmark consists of a range over a slice of data printing the values, the benchmark is based on "https://github.com/SlinSo/goTemplateBenchmark", Jet performs better than all template engines without pre-compilation, and performs better than gorazor, Ftmpl, Egon which are pre-compiled to Go.

 ###### Benchmarks